avaxman/Directional/docs/tutorial.md

 ### Installing the tutorial examples

-This tutorial comprises an exhaustive set of examples that demonstrate the capabilities of libdirectional, where every subchapter relates to a single example.
+This tutorial comprises an exhaustive set of examples that demonstrate the capabilities of Directional, where every subchapter relates to a single example.
 The tutorial code can be installed by going into the `Tutorial` folder, and following the following instructions:

 ```cpp